 In a small phase 1 clinical trial done by the researchers of the University of Birmingham, UK, a patient with ovarian cancer who was not responding to the cisplatin treatment was given two courses of quercetin, post which the amount of the protein CA 125 (cancer antigen 125 – used as a marker for ovarian cancer) in the blood significantly reduced from 295 to 55 units/ml.
 (D R Ferry et al, Clin Cancer Res.
 1996)

-Quercetin along with Resveratrol may help in managing Prostate Cancer and Colon Cancer – Preclinical Study
+Quercetin Supplement along with Resveratrol may benefit in managing Prostate Cancer and Colon Cancer – Preclinical Study

-A study done by the researchers from the University of Wisconsin and William S. Middleton VA Medical Center in Wisconsin in the United States in a mouse (transgenic adenocarcinoma of the mouse prostate -TRAMP) model which closely mirrors the pathogenesis of human prostate cancer, found that the combination of quercetin and resveratrol, two antioxidants found abundantly in grapes, had anti-cancer effects in this prostate cancer mouse model.
+A study done by the researchers from the University of Wisconsin and William S. Middleton VA Medical Center in Wisconsin in the United States in a mouse (transgenic adenocarcinoma of the mouse prostate -TRAMP) model which closely mirrors the pathogenesis of human prostate cancer, found that the combination of quercetin and resveratrol supplements, two antioxidants found abundantly in grapes, had anti-cancer benefits in this prostate cancer mouse model.
 (Chandra K Singh et al, Cancers (Basel)., 2020)

 Another study done by the researchers from the Texas A&M University, in the United States found that the combination of Resveratrol and quercetin may have anticancer activity in colon cancer cells.
 (Armando Del Follo-Martinez et al, Nutr Cancer., 2013)